 Our Residency Program in Pathology at UNC Hospitals is a four-year program in anatomic and clinical pathology.
 We also offer fellowships in clinical chemistry, cytopathology, forensic pathology, hematopathology, clinical immunology, laboratory genetics & genomics, clinical microbiology, molecular genetic pathology, renal pathology, surgical pathology, and transfusion medicine.

 Doctoral and Post-doctoral Studies

 Our Graduate Program in Pathobiology and Translational Science offers a Ph.D. degree in experimental pathology and is closely aligned with our specialized graduate training certificate programs.
 We also offer post-doctoral fellowships in research and in four clinical laboratories.

 Research Services and Core Laboratories

-A variety of research services for scientists are available in our core facilities.
-These core laboratories include Translational Pathology, Animal Histopathology, Animal Clinical Chemistry & Gene Expression, Microscopy Services, and Oligonucleotide Synthesis.
+A variety of research services for scientists are available through our departmental core labs.
+These core facilities include the Translational Pathology Laboratory, the Animal Histopathology and Laboratory Medicine Core, and the Microscopy Services Laboratory.